b410asakura/FinTech-Api/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Build the project: `mvn clean package`
 3. Go to application.properties and do some change:
-4. change spring.datasource.url=jdbc:postgresql://localhost:5432/fintech to your own database url
+4. change `spring.datasource.url=jdbc:postgresql://localhost:5432/fintech` to your own database url
-5. change spring.datasource.username=postgres to your username
+5. change `spring.datasource.username=postgres` to your username
-6. change spring.datasource.password=57206700 to your password
+6. change `.datasource.password=57206700` to your password
 7. Run the application

 ## Screenshots and Video Demonstration

-Screenshots and a video demonstration of the API in action can be found in the `/docs` directory of this repository.
+Video demonstration of the API in action can be found in the https://drive.google.com/file/d/1qJtoIPJAIYI5prOACMOj9RslVXOSVlLC/view?usp=sharing